KarnbirKhera/CUDA-Vector-Addition/README.md

 - Naive: establishes a clean baseline with perfect coalescing.
 1 thread to 1 element ratio<br>
 - Grid‑stride: Allows kernel to scale using fixed number of blocks per grid while maintaing coalescing.
 Hardware-aware<br>
 - Vectorized (float4): Allows warp to request 512 bytes per cycle versus naive's 128 bytes, decreasing the required memory instruction to DRAM.
 1 thread to 4 element ratio.<br>
-- Instructional Level Parallelism: Each thread issues multiple independent memory requests, allowing for computation as these requests come in to reduce latency.
+- Instruction Level Parallelism: Each thread issues multiple independent memory requests, allowing for computation as these requests come in to reduce latency.

 Tradeoff of each Technique:
 - Naive: Requires one thread per element, difficult to scale across various GPUs and large n size.
 - Grid-stride: Increased register pressure.
 Can provide un-necessary overhead if threads > n.
 In large datasets.
 - Vectorization (float4): Increased register pressure, requires 16 byte alignment, increases coalescing complexity, can require tail handling if n is not divisble by 4.
-- Instructional Level Parallelism: Increased register pressure, increases coalescing complexity.
+- Instruction Level Parallelism: Increased register pressure, increases coalescing complexity.

 **_Register pressure note:_**<br>
 _Increased register pressure can lead to lower occupancy, if register count per thread excedes hardware maximum, register spills into slower L2 cache.
 In this case, an RTX 4060 has a maximum register per thread count of 255._